berkeley-stat159/project-delta/slides/progress.md

 % Project Delta Progress Report
 % Victor Kong, Ce Li, Anna Liu, Weidong Qin, Yunfei Xia
-% November 9, 2015
+% November 12, 2015

-# Background
+# BACKGROUND

 ## The Paper

-- from OpenFMRI.org (ds005)
+- From OpenFMRI.org (ds005)
 - "The Neural Basis of Loss Aversion in Decision-Making Under Risk"
-  - by Sabrina M. Tom et al.
+  - by Sabrina M. Tom et al. (2007) in Science

 ## The Data

 - 16 subjects, 1 task per subject, 3 runs per task
 - Examination of the neural systems that process decision utility with fMRI data
 - Task:
-  - Subjects offered wager with 50/50 chance of winnning
+  - Subjects offered 50/50 wager
   - Varying potential gains/losses
-  - Decision to accept or decline
+  - Prompted for decision to accept or decline

-# Completing/In Progress
+# COMPLETING/IN PROGRESS

 ## Data Fetching and Preprocessing

-- Downloading data from OpenFRMI.org and decompressing it
+- Download from OpenFRMI.org and decompress
-- Plotting data to explore potential useful information for our project
+- Plot to explore potentially useful information
 - Drawing summary statistics from the plotted data
-- Smoothing
-- Seasonal Noise
+- Smoothing seasonal Noise

 ## Initial Analysis